 When Your Husband Says Hurtful Things: Understanding Anger

-However, a little introspection might reveal some secrets.
-Often, the insults exchanged during a big fight means he was always thinking about it but it needed a conflict to have the guts to spell it out.
+However, a little introspection might reveal some secrets as well as give you insights into how to get over hurtful words in a relationship.
+Often, the insults exchanged during a big fight mean he was always thinking about it but it needed a conflict to have the guts to spell it out.
 Psychologists are still trying to figure out if the things said in anger are true or not.

 Related Reading: 6 Reasons Why You Should Quit A Toxic Marriage